If you would like to make a gift to RBSC, there are lots of ways to do that.

 This subject guide will grow over time.
 For more information about our collections, please click on the tabs above related to your interests!

 We believe that although these materials are kept in a controlled environment for preservation reasons, they should indeed be handled and used--through classroom instruction, tours, exhibitions, research, and other instructional opportunities.
 We believe that primary materials are an integral part of the educational experience, provide students, faculty, and individual users at all levels in nearly all subject areas with interaction with rare and historical material right here on campus.
-We are also the home for the Friends of the NIU Libraries.

 We welcome individual researchers, community groups, and class visits at all academic levels, from elementary school through graduate school and beyond.
 We happily create presentations to suit your syllabus or lesson plans.